2024 Best Interior Architecture Schools in the Plains States Region

 The schools below may not offer all types of interiors degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-University of Nebraska - Lincoln is a great option for students interested in a degree in interior architecture.
+University of Nebraska - Lincoln is a wonderful choice for students pursuing a degree in interior architecture.
 Located in the city of Lincoln, UNL is a public university with a very large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.